The Brecksville-Broadview Heights Board of Education has decided to put a 6.8-mill renewal levy on the ballot in August.

 “This would be devastating if it did not pass,” said treasurer/chief financial officer Karen E. Obratil.

 Part of the levy goes to the district’s permanent improvement fund—which is used for renovations and repairs—and the majority goes to the general fund.
 The renewal would be good for three years.

 The levy costs homeowners about $158 a year per $100,000 of home value.

-The board had discussed the levy at its meeting in February and approved the first official step to putting it on August’s ballot on Monday.
+The board had and approved the first official step to putting it on August’s ballot on Monday.
 The county’s fiscal officer will now certify the total tax value of the district.